Call free 0808 8020 133

 Is your service confidential?

-Confidentiality means not sharing information about what you’ve said.
-Whatever you say will be between you and GamCare.
-You can feel safe talking to us, knowing that we will not pass personal information on to others without letting you know.
+Confidentiality means not sharing information what you tell us about yourself with anyone else.
+Whatever you tell us will remain confidential.
+Unless you request otherwise in writing.
+You can feel safe talking to us, knowing that we will not pass on your personal information to others without letting you know.

-• we believe your life, or someone else’s life, is in danger;
+• If we believe your life, or someone else’s life, is in danger;

-• you tell us that you’re seriously harming another person.
+• If you tell us that you’re seriously harming another person / people.

-Your practitioners work to a standard code of practice, which includes strict confidentiality within the team.
-Practitioners need to discuss their work with their supervisor, and may need to pass information to their colleagues to ensure we are providing the most appropriate help, but no information about clients is disclosed to third parties outside GamCare without your consent, except in the circumstances stated above.
+Our team of Advisers work to a standard code of practice, which includes strict confidentiality within the team.
+Advisers need to discuss their work with their supervisor and may need to pass information to their colleagues to ensure we are providing the most appropriate help, but no information about callers is disclosed to third parties outside GamCare without your consent, except in the circumstances stated above.

 Treatment, including counselling, can cover difficult personal issues and situations and may temporarily increase your distress and discomfort.
 For your safety, we require contact details for your GP.
 We would generally only contact your GP with your permission.